openzeka/openzeka-marc-doc/first_steps.md

     ```bash
     nautilus .
     ```
-    If you see some windows shows up on your screen, you are rady to go!
+    If you see some windows shows up on your screen, you are ready to go!

 First, we need to make sure that some dependincies is installed.
 For that, run the code below: